Improve performance by making sure items are in stock

 Properly label the package.

 If you're reusing a box, cover any previous labels or cross out any old and unnecessary information with a thick black marker.

 Many shipping companies provide tracking information for packages, allowing you and your buyer to check the status of shipments.
 If the carrier you're using offers this service, be sure to take advantage of it.
 This gives buyers peace of mind.
 It can also save you time because you'll have fewer questions from buyers asking where their item is.

 Tip: Tracking information and delivery confirmation may also give you proof if you ever have to handle cases where buyers say they didn't receive your item.
-Learn more about eBay Buyer Protection.
+Learn more about the eBay Money Back Guarantee.

 Here are a few ways that you can provide tracking information to your buyers:

 If you print shipping labels on eBay, the tracking or Delivery Confirmation number is automatically added to My eBay.

 If you use a shipping service that provides a tracking or Delivery Confirmation number (such as FedEx, DHL, UPS, or the U.S. Postal Service), you can upload the information in My eBay